 The official ASV archive has both a legal and an historical purpose.
 Legally, as a 501(c)3 tax exempt organization, the Society is required to keep all business meeting minutes and treasurer’s reports.
 These are maintained in the archive and updated on a regular basis.
 The archive also contains correspondence and records relating to the establishment of the Society, plus copies of the programs and abstracts for all of the annual meetings since the founding of the Society.

 The official ASV archive is housed at the Bancroft Library in Berkeley, California.
 It was established in 2004 by the then Secretary/Treasurer Dr. Sidney Grossberg.
 At the time of its creation, Dr. Grossberg provided the Bancroft library with documents dating from the creation of the Society in 1984 up to 2004.
 In 2009 Dr. Wolfgang Joklik, founder of the Society, provided materials from his personal files to the Archive.
 Dr. Sondra Schlessinger supplemented the archive with additional materials during her tenure as Chair of the Archives Committee.
 Anyone can view the archive by contacting the Bancroft library, and the archives committee is attempting to provide on-line access to some of the more interesting documents of historical interest.

-How the American Society for Virology was Founded, by Wolfang K. Joklik and Sidney E. Grossberg provides a first hand summary of the founding and early history of the Society.
+The founding of the ASV was officially documented in a 2006 publication in Virology, entitled How the American Society for Virology was Founded, by Wolfang K. Joklik and Sidney E. Grossberg.
+This article provides a first-hand summary of the founding and early history of the Society.

 Frederick A. Murphy’s extraordinarily comprehensive pictorial history of virology, plus an extensive collection of electron micrographs of viruses taken by Dr. Murphy.